ShyanM/Strike_A_Paws/TESTING.md

 ## Manual Testing

 ### Home page

 ## Bugs

-Hero images weren't scaling down on mobile even though it showed as scalable on chrome dev.
+The hero images weren't scaling down on all devices.
+While it worked on an android phone it didn't work on 2 iphones.

+Fix: I realised that the parallax effect does not work on all phone devices so I switched the background-fixed to background scroll for smaller devices.